 - Relationship has been established for at least one child

-- Delete the child(ren) for whom relationship has not been established and certify the TANF case.
+- Delete the child(ren) for whom relationship has not been established.

 - Backdate medical eligibility for both cases.

 - Alleged father had a valid reason and is now willing to cooperate

 - Continue the 04 case.

 - Refer the alleged father to the Family Support Specialist.

 - Alleged father did not have a valid reason but is now willing to cooperate